Masao-Taketani/LocalAgentLaboratory/README.md

 - It is also good if you would like to investigate and experiment what kind of outcomes you can expect when you feed your data for internal investigation purposes.

+## Modification
+I have made some modifications in this repo from the original code.
+- Enable you to use local LLMs instead of cloud ones.
+- Fixed some prompts
+- Made clear the import dependencies because the original code frequently uses `import *`, which is not recommended.

 ## 📖 Overview